TomasHubelbauer/github-actions-auto-gitmodules/README.md

 We'll also have the workflow run on schedule because the use of `--remote` means even if no submodules were added or removed, they might have still updated and we need to notice that, commit it and push it to the workflow repository, too.

+## Draft area

+- Checking out with submodules after removing `.gitmodules` only but not the corresponding other entries causes an error and exits with code 128:
+  > fatal: No url found for submodule path
+  - We might need to always check out without submodules, process the changes first and then try checking out submodules one by one or someting?